ericchen321/DroidNative/docs/feature_extraction.md

 ------------------------------------------------
-# README file for using DroidNative to Extract Features from APK Samples
+# README file for using DroidNative to Extract Features from OAT-TXT Samples
 ------------------------------------------------

 Author: